Skip to main content

 Posey said at his Oct.
 1 news conference that the idea of an associate manager is “interesting.”
 It’s a role that’s becoming more common across the majors — someone who works under the manager but provides another essential voice beyond the bench coach.
 In this case, it could be a grizzled baseball guru who’d be at Vitello’s side to give guidance or answer questions in real time.

 Either way, it’s a significant financial investment for Posey and the ownership group.
-Vitello had a $3 million salary at Tennessee, according to D1 Baseball, and likely wouldn’t have bolted without a salary that’s at least comparable.
+Vitello had a $3 million salary at Tennessee, according to D1 Baseball, and the Giants will pay him more on an annual basis.
 The Giants also are on the hook for the final year of Melvin’s contract, believed to be in the $4 million range.

 It shows how much Posey values a field manager.
 With the analytics movement, managers became more of a middle-management position, which was reflected in their downsized salaries.
 Over time, managers had less say with their daily lineups, pitching moves, and roster construction as front offices heavily relied on analytics personnel in the decision-making process.